 Magenta is a rich and deep color tone symbolizing passionate and unrestrained love, making it the ultimate romantic flower.

 Purple Lilac Flower Meaning

 Purple is often associated with royalty, regality, and nobility.
 But the purple lilac is also a very spiritually symbolic flower.
 Both reflective and inward-looking, the purple lilac is considered a connection to the spiritual world.

 White Lilac Flower Meaning

-The Meaning, Symbolism, and Cultural Significance of Lilac Flowers
+The Cultural Significance of Lilac Flowers

 Lilacs’ cultural significance is documented in Greek Mythology.
 Pan, the god of the fields and forests, fell in love with the nymph Syringa or Styrix.
-His love was not reciprocated – Syringa was tired of being chased by Pan, so she turned herself into a lilac shrub.
+His love was not reciprocated – Syringa was tired of being chased by Pan, so she turned into a lilac shrub.
 Pan couldn’t find her, but he did discover the lilac shrub and constructed his famous instrument — the pan flute — from the lilac’s hollow stems.

 Lilac Flowers in Art and Literature

 Lilacs have been represented in art through the decades.
-Walt Whitman’s poem When Lilacs Last in the Dooryard Bloom’d —from his 1867 work Leaves of Grass — uses lilacs as a metaphor to express his confidence in President Abram Lincoln.
+Walt Whitman’s poem When Lilacs Last in the Dooryard Bloom’d —from his 1867 work Leaves of Grass — uses lilacs as a metaphor to express his confidence in President Abraham Lincoln.

 Works such as Pan and Styrix, painted by de Troy in the early 18th century, depict the story of the lilac bush and the pan flute.
 Van Gogh painted The Lilac Bush in 1889, and Claude Monet painted multiple works featuring lilacs.